 The adult is 14 - 16 mm long, has a black body with reddish-brown legs, antennae and mouthparts.

-It has 10 regular striations on each elytron, and in the fourth interval there are 3 round depressions
+It has 10 regular striations on each elytron (wing case), and in the fourth interval there are 3 round depressions

-Above and below are photographs of Carabus nemoralis, a stunningly beautiful beetle - a male right and female below in the centre.
-It ranges in size from 18 - 28 mm, the elytra have a copper sheen with irregular ridges and three lines of pores down each elytron (see the photograph below).
-It is found throughout Europe and in most habitats.
+Above and below are photographs of Carabus nemoralis, a stunningly beautiful beetle - a male above and female below.
+It ranges in size from 18 - 28 mm, the elytra (wing cases) have a copper sheen with irregular ridges and three lines of pores down each elytron (see the photograph below).
+It is found throughout Europe in most habitats.
 It has been introduced to North America.

 Below is a close-up of the fearsome mandibles used for crushing and slicing through prey - it will eat or try to eat any animal it can.